Mahad410/taotnpwaft/FORUM_RULES.md

 Questions should be directed to our staff.

 Please take a moment to acquaint yourself with these important guidelines.
-If you have questions, contact an The Art of Tech: Not Playing witih a full Tech staff member, moderator or administrator.
+If you have questions, contact an The Art of Tech: Not Playing with a full Tech staff member, moderator or administrator.

 In order to preserve a climate that encourages both civil and fruitful dialogue, we reserve the right to suspend or terminate membership in this community for anyone who violate these rules.